ramitsurana/awesome-kubernetes/README.md

 * [Kubic-Project](https://github.com/kubic-project)
 * [Reloader](https://github.com/stakater/Reloader) - Auto-load updates of ConfigMaps and Secrets into pods for Deployments, StatefulSets and DaemonSets
 * [Telepresence](http://www.telepresence.io) - Locally develop/debug services against a remote Kubernetes cluster
+* [kubernetes-deploy](https://github.com/Shopify/kubernetes-deploy) - A command-line tool that helps you ship changes to a Kubernetes namespace and understand the result

 ## Package Managers